 Considering all of these factors, massage can be a really important part of antenatal care.

 How often should you have a pregnancy massage?

 As a general rule of thumb, antenatal massage can benefit you throughout your pregnancy with monthly appointments until around 27 weeks, then twice monthly appointments from around 27 weeks to 36 weeks, and weekly appointments from 36 weeks until you give birth.

 It may seem obvious but the more frequent the massage, the better you will feel, and will hopefully have both more energy and agility to enjoy your pregnancy.

-At what stage of pregnancy can you have a prenatal massage?
+At what stage of pregnancy can you have a antenatal massage?

-Pregnant women can begin prenatal massage therapy at any stage of their pregnancy, whether they are in the first, second, or third trimester.
-Some prenatal massage therapists will not massage women in their first trimester, however, due to its negative, but unfounded, relation to miscarrige.
+Pregnant women can begin antenatal massage therapy at any stage of their pregnancy, whether they are in the first, second, or third trimester.
+Some antenatal massage therapists will not massage women in their first trimester, however, due to its negative, but unfounded, relation to miscarrige.

 Benefits of pregnancy massage

 Antenatal massage isn’t necessary, but it does have a range of benefits, especially in the weeks leading up to birth.
 Just as your midwife and doctor want to care for you throughout your pregnancy, your massage therapist will want to keep your changing body in physical and mental alignment.